As specified in 2.8(19)b 2.8(19)b in the University Operations Manual

 - Advise on questions concerning the compliance of research with University policies;

-- Advise in developing methods for informing University members about research opportunities and for stimulating, evaluating, and rewarding good research; and
+- Advise in developing methods for informing University members about research opportunities and for stimulating, evaluating and rewarding good research;

 - Provide a forum to which faculty and students may refer questions and recommendations concerning University research policies and procedures.

 - Carolyn Colvin, Teaching and Learning (Chair)

 - Miriam Landsman, Social Work

 - Edward Gillan, Chemistry